Freed American says more U.S. citizens remain in Nicaraguan jails

 Puracal was detained by Nicaraguan authorities in November 2010 and found guilty by a trial judge nine months later along with 10 co-defendants, all of them Nicaraguan nationals.
 He initially received a 22-year prison sentence but was released last week after a campaign by international rights activists to overturn his conviction.

-An appeals court ordered that his trial be annulled because the judge did not substantiate the reasons for his verdict and excluded evidence defense attorneys wanted to present.
+An appeals court ordered that his trial be annulled because the judge did not substantiate the reasons for his verdict and excluded evidence defence attorneys wanted to present.

 Puracal said he had no idea why he was targeted by Nicaraguan authorities.

-Note: (This version of the story has been corrected to fix spelling of Janis in paragraph 13)